pkosiec/mongo-seeding/docs/import-data-definition.md

     - In JavaScript files (`js` extension), use `module.exports = objectOrArray`.
     - In TypeScript files (`ts` extension), use `export = objectOrArray`.

-    See examples in [Import Data Examples](#import-data-examples) section of this document.
+    To see examples, see [Defining MongoDB documents](#defining-mongodb-documents) section of this document.

     > **Note:** TypeScript files are supported in Mongo Seeding CLI and Mongo Seeding Docker image.
 You can utilize static type checking in your custom app with Mongo Seeding library, but you have to include TypeScript runtime and then enable `ts` support in configuration.

-## Import Data Examples
+1. The following example visualizes the complete file structure of import data:

+    ```
+    .
+    ├── data // Root directory
+    │    ├── 1-categories // `categories` collection
+    │    │   ├── cat.js
+    │    │   ├── dogs.js
+    │    │   └── other-animals.json
+    │    ├── 2-posts // `posts` collection
+    │    │   ├── post-about-my-cat.json
+    │    │   ├── dog-posts.js
+    │    │   └── random-stuff.ts
+    │    └── 3-media // `media` collection
+    │        ├── cat-image.ts
+    │        └── dog.js
+    ```

+## Defining MongoDB documents

-The following snippets are very basic examples of files with MongoDB document(s) definition.
+The following snippets describes how to define MongoDB documents.

 **TypeScript Examples**